 For years the humble 'red wine emoji' has represented all wine - a single emoji to be the standard bearer for all the various styles.
 But there is a rebellion brewing, one that would give parity to the white wine, and finally bring balance to the force.
 Sorry, wine.

-We live in a world of opposites: of darkness and light, fire and ice, and cheese and crackers.
+We live in a world of opposites: of darkness and light, fire and ice, cheese or desset.
 Our favourite pair of opposing factors?
 Red wine and white wine.
 Both have their own wondrous qualities - one is the very essence of sunny afternoons, bursting with brisk, zesty fruit or luxurious silkiness.
 The other can be deep, dark, and mysterious, or gorgeously juicy and rippling with the flavours of hedgerow berries.
 Asking us to choose between them is like trying to decide on a favourite child.
 It simply cannot be done.

 However, in the seemingly unstoppable sphere of smartphone communication and, most significantly, emojis, there’s currently only one type of wine: and that’s the red stuff.
 It’s true - pick up your phone right now, and scroll through the hordes of yellow-faced smileys, suggestively-shaped vegetables and cartoon animals, and you’ll see for yourself that our favourite tipple is represented only by a glass of vin rouge.
 As you might expect, dedicated white wine fans are up in arms, and a campaign is well underway to correct this oversight.

 In actual fact, the campaign has been swimming around the interwebs for a few years now, occasionally building traction via online petitions and social media posts.
 It wasn’t until this year, though, that things started to get real: Californian white wine behemoth Kendall-Jackson Winery have lit a fire beneath the whole issue, and their White Wine Emoji drive aims to get this affront to Sauvignon Blanc fans everywhere resolved by next spring.